pansaty/Archive-SQLDB-ReImport-OnDeman/README.md

-# End to End import of .bacpac files in Azure Blob to SQLDB
+# Archive your SQLDB to BLOB and reimport on demand

 If you were ever in need to archive SQL databases into blob storage as it was no longer needed for active development, but needed a process to ondemand be able to recover those databases, this guide will walk you thru end to end to create this solution.